cbernet/heppy/doc/example_simple.md

  |      list of weak references to the object (if defined)
 ```

-To access object attributes or methods:
+It is possible to access the attributes and the methods of the various objects, and for example to print them:

 ```python
 print inputSample